Linaro/lava/doc/v2/first-installation.rst

 =====================

-The mixed configuration is the most complex to setup as it requires knowledge of V1 and V2.
+The mixed configuration is the most complex to setup as it requires knowledge of both V1 and V2.

 * Follow all the documentation for V1 distributed deployments and ensure that all V1 devices are working.